Vince Carter: Early life

 Born in Daytona Beach, Florida, Carter is the son of Michelle and Vincent Carter Sr. His parents divorced when he was seven.
-His mother remarried at least twice.
+His mother remarried several times.

 Carter attended Mainland High School in Daytona Beach.
 He played football as a quarterback until a broken wrist in his freshman year forced him to switch to volleyball.
 In volleyball, he was named the Volusia County Player of the Year as a junior and averaged 24 kills per match; for comparison, none of his teammates averaged more than one.
 He was also offered a saxophone scholarship to attend Bethune–Cookman University in Daytona Beach.

 He led Mainland's basketball team to its first Class 6A state title in 56 years, and was a 1995 McDonald's All-American.
 On January 31, 2012, he was designated one of the 35 greatest McDonald's All-Americans.

 In his senior year he averaged 22 points, 11.4 rebounds, 4.5 assists and 3.5 blocks per game.
-His career totals at Mainland are 2,299 points, 1,042 rebounds, 356 assists and 178 steals.
+Carter's career totals at Mainland are 2,299 points, 1,042 rebounds, 356 assists and 178 steals.
 He was contacted by 77 NCAA Division I schools but ultimately chose North Carolina over Florida.

 College

-Carter attended the University of North Carolina at Chapel Hill.
+Carter enrolled at the University of North Carolina at Chapel Hill in 1995.
 He is a member of the Omega Psi Phi fraternity.

 He played three seasons of college basketball for the North Carolina Tar Heels under Dean Smith and later Bill Guthridge.
 During the 1997–98 season, he was a member of new coach Guthridge's "Six Starters" system that also featured Antawn Jamison, Shammond Williams, Ed Cota, Ademola Okulaja, and Makhtar N'Diaye.
 During his sophomore and junior seasons, Carter helped North Carolina to consecutive ACC men's basketball tournament titles and Final Four appearances.
 He finished the 1997–98 season with a 15.6 points per game average and was named second-team All-American, First-Team All-ACC, and to the fan's guide third-annual Coaches ACC All-Defensive Team.
-In May 1998, Carter declared for the 1998 NBA draft, following his classmate Jamison, who had declared earlier that spring.
+In May 1998 after his junior year, Carter declared for the 1998 NBA draft, following his classmate Jamison, who had declared earlier that spring.

-During his NBA career, Carter continued his coursework at North Carolina, and in August 2000, he graduated with a degree in African-American studies.
+During his NBA career, Carter continued his coursework at North Carolina, and in August 2000, he graduated with a degree in Afro-American studies, squeezing in attendance at May 2001 graduation ceremonies at North Carolina before leaving to make a Raptors' playoff game in Philadelphia.